A4d1l/JavaGames/README.md

 # JavaGames
-A repository containing different games implemented in java
+A repository containing different games implemented in java.